 Coordinator Oliver Obst Opens in new window

-Description The unit provides students with an understanding of probabilistic models and inference.
+Description The subject provides students with an understanding of probabilistic models and inference.
 It covers model-based approaches for complex systems - from constructing these models to applying information to models.
 The models, which can be created manually and obtained by learning from data, will also be useful to make decisions under uncertainty.
 A variety of models and techniques will be discussed; examples include Monte Carlo Methods, Decision Theory, Bayesian networks, Markov networks, and the use of information theory.

 School Computer, Data & Math Sciences

 Student Contribution Band HECS Band 1 10cp